 Are Cash out Odds Fair?

-When using the feature you are therefore effectively paying the bookmaker a margin twice on the same bet, doubling their profits.
-This is because your original wager has built in margin for the bookmaker and the cash out also has a margin built in by the bookie.
-Cashing out is basically selling your live bet.
-You pay commission when you place the bet and you pay commission when you sell the bet.
+When using the feature you are therefore effectively paying the bookmaker a margin on the same bet twice, doubling their profits.
+This is because your original wager has a built in margin for the bookmaker, and the cash out also has a margin built in by the bookie.
+Cashing out is basically selling your live bet, and you pay commission when you place the bet as well as when you sell the bet.

-If you cash out most of your bets you are paying a far higher margin to the bookmaker for the privilege and this makes it harder to make a profit based on probabilities.
+If you cash out most of your bets you are paying a far higher margin to the bookmaker for the privilege and this makes it harder to get a long term return based on probabilities.
 Cash Out should be reserved for special situations where you think it has real merit, such as unexpected events like weather, injuries, etc. Don’t cash out every wager.

 Delay and Suspension of Markets

 All cashout has an in built delay, usually not more than 30 seconds.
-This gives the bookie time to assess if the market has changed and make a decision to pay out or not.
+This gives the bookie time to assess if the market has changed and make a decision about what odds and cash out value to offer as the event unfolds.

-Even if you take cashout the bookie can still refuse this or suspend the market during the delay.
-If they odds do change they may give you a new cashout value that you can choose to accept or not.
+Even if you go to take cashout, the bookie can still refuse this or suspend the market during the delay.
+If the odds do change they may give you a new cashout value that you can choose to accept or not.

-Do not rely on cashout to be permanently available through an event.
+Do not rely on cashout to be permanently available through an event though.
 Bookmakers can periodically or even permanently suspend the function.
-If you want to get the amount offered try to take it during normal play.
+If you want to get the amount offered try to take it during normal play, and act quickly once you have made up your mind.

 Live Betting and Streaming